M4dSec/writeups/Understanding the Importance of Finding a Server's Origin IP.md

 # Techniques and Methods

-Let's explore some popular techniques to retrieve the real IP address of Enji.AI.
+Let's explore some popular techniques to retrieve the real IP address of `enji.ai` domain.
+There are various methods available to potentially retrieve the real IP address.
+The application may inadvertently leak its server IP through various channels: exposed services on specific ports, custom HTTP headers, outdated DNS records, and numerous other avenues.

 First, we can use the `host` and `whois` utilities to gather more information about the domain in question: